High Powered Representation & Personalized Service

 - Lack of Possession: Just being in close proximity to illegal drugs does not mean that you possessed them.

-Your Attorney needs to have a working knowledge of both the unique area of DUI law and the numerous methods utilized by law enforcement in field sobriety testing.
+Your Georgia Criminal Lawyer needs to have a working knowledge of both the unique area of DUI law and the numerous methods utilized by law enforcement in field sobriety testing.
 Cases involving a DUI can be very complex.
 Some articles detailing the DUI process and the Georgia laws surrounding DUI include:

 - 30 Day Letter